Comment on page

 Any developer interested in exploring the potential of Chiliz Fan Tokens has a chance to utilise the existing massive network of over 150+ leading sports IPs.
 As an EVM-compatible chain, Chiliz Chain will stay compatible with the Ethereum tooling, making it simple and easy to build in the Chiliz Chain environment.

 Chiliz Chain is a fork of BSC (which is a go-Ethereum fork).
-Hence, most of the tooling mechanisms, concepts, and binaries, including the this documentation, are derived from the BSC and Ethereum ones.
+Hence, most of the tooling mechanisms, concepts, and binaries, including this documentation, are derived or inspired from the BSC and Ethereum ones.

 From that baseline of the EVM compatibility, Chiliz Chain introduces a system of 11 validators with the Proof of Staked Authority (PoSA) consensus that supports shorter block time and lower fees.
 The most bonded validator candidates of staking then become the validators and start producing blocks.
 Moreover, the double-sign detection and other slashing logic further guarantee security, stability, and chain finality.